Disproportionate "Moments of Truth" in Your Customer Journey

 Major Turning Points in the Relationship

-When your customer is in crisis, the way you respond is a heightened moment that has disproportionate impact on the long term relationship.
-In a study my team ran on insurance customers, for example, the moments that were the most remembered and had the most significant impact on the long -term relationship were during moments of crisis.
-In the case of insurance this is very often a "claims" situation-- when your car is totaled or your house is flooded.
+When your customer is in crisis, the way you respond is a heightened moment that has a disproportionate impact on the long-term relationship.
+In a study, my team ran on insurance customers, for example, the moments that were the most remembered and had the most significant impact on the long-term relationship were during moments of crisis.
+In the case of insurance, this is very often a "claims" situation-- when your car is totaled, or your house is flooded.
 We spoke with consumers who were, for example, loyal Allstate customers because of a claim experience their parents had 30 years earlier.